Professional Master's and PhD Program

 Tutorial Seminar

-History of Brazil (mand.)
+History of Brazil (required)

-Culture and Society (mand.)
+Culture and Society (required)

-Final Paper Seminar (mand.)
+Final Project Seminar (required)

-Research Methods and Design (mand.)
+Research Methods and Design (required)

-3rd year 5th semestre 6th semestre
+3rd year 5th semester 6th semester

 Tutorial Seminar I